Brigitte Ardossi

-Brigitte Ardossi (born 7 August 1987) is a basketball player from Australia.
-She played junior basketball for a Werribee team, playing in the Big V League/Victorian Basketball League.
-As a junior, she also represented Victoria in national competitions.
+Brigitte Ardossi (born 7 August 1987) is an Australian former basketball player.
 She attended Georgia Tech, where she played basketball for the Georgia Tech Yellow Jackets women's basketball team all four years that she was at the school.
 While there, she earned a number of honours related to her on court performance.
-She has also played basketball in France in 2010.
-She was a member of Canberra Capitals in the WNBL during the 2011/2012 season.
 In 2010, she was drafted by the Atlanta Dream of the WNBA.
+After a season in France in 2010–11, she played three seasons in the Women's National Basketball League (WNBL) between 2011 and 2014.

 Personal

 Brigitte Ardossi was born on 7 August 1987 in Williamstown, Victoria.
 She is 188 cm tall.
 As a youngster, she also competed in athletic events including the shot put.
 She set a record in the shot put in Newport when she was eight years old.
 She also played netball, but put aside the sport in order to pursue basketball.
 She has played Australian rules football.
 She has a brother, Josh Ardossi, who competed for the Australian men's national lacrosse team and was a member of the University of Maryland's lacrosse team.
 Her mother played competitive netball in a state based league.
 She attended Mac.Robertson Girls' High School.

-As a student at Georgia Tech, Ardossi majored in marketing.
+As a student at Georgia Tech, Ardossi undertook a management major.
 In the fall of 2008, she was named on the Dean's list for her academic performance.